 Dispersal corridors in Montana's three large protected areas, two are well established and the third, American Prairie Reserve, is in creation.

 Wild Passage USA aids in the restoration of an extraordinary wildlife phenomenon that existed for thousands of years prior to European settlement on Montana's Northern Great Plains.
 These temperate grasslands were home to the largest number and variety of wildlife species of any region in the lower forty-eight states.

-An astounding array of biodiversity were recorded by a variety of visitors from the late 18th through the middle 19th centuries.
+An astounding array of biodiversity were recorded by visitors from the late 18th through the middle 19th centuries.
 It was here, in 1846, that famed artist George Catlin called for the “establishment of a nation's park" -- 26 years before the creation of Yellowstone.

 Wild Passage USA aims to re-connect the vast tracks of public lands along the spine of the Northern Rockies with grasslands of American Prairie Reserve.
-Science suggests that large protected areas such as Yellowstone National Park is still too small to support viable populations of wide-ranging species.
-When animal populations are confined to small habitat “islands" they are vulnerable to extinction.
-The ability for animals to move back and forth through dispersal corridors between protected areas, finding sufficient safe havens as they travel, is imperative to ensuring the health of native wildlife.
+Science suggests that large protected areas such as Yellowstone National Park are still too small to support viable populations of wide-ranging species.
+When animal populations are confined to small habitat “islands" they are vulnerable to disease and even extinction.
+The ability for animals to move back and forth through dispersal corridors between protected areas, finding safe havens as they travel, is imperative to ensuring the health of native wildlife.

 Grizzly bears and wolves are moving east and north toward APR.
 Increasing the number of Wild Sky ranches help reduce conflict as animals travel in these corridors.

 The first exciting phase of wildlife movement is underway.
 In time, grizzly bears, wolves and swift fox -- the last three animals still not present on the grasslands -- will return on their own and thrive on American Prairie Reserve.
 The second phase of success will be indicated by species moving back and forth between all three eco-systems.